Adinkra symbols: History

 One oral tradition states that Adinkra symbols were originally created by the Bono people of Gyaman.
 The Gyaman king, Nana Kwadwo Agyemang Adinkra, originally created or designed these symbols, naming it after himself.
 The Adinkra symbols were largely used on pottery, stools etc. by the people of Gyaman.
 Adinkra cloth was worn by the king of Gyaman, and its usage spread from Gyaman to Asante and other Akan kingdoms following its defeat.
 It is said that the guild designers who designed this cloth for the Kings were forced to teach the Asantes the craft.
 Gyaman king Nana Kwadwo Agyemang Adinkra's first son, Apau, who was said to be well versed in the Adinkra craft, was forced to teach more about Adinkra cloths.
 Oral accounts have attested to the fact that Adinkra Apau taught the process to a man named Kwaku Dwaku in a town near Kumasi.
-Over time, all Akan people including the Fante, Akuapem and Akyem all made Adinkra symbols a major part of their culture.
+Over time, all Akan people, including the Fante, Akuapem and Akyem, made Adinkra symbols a major part of their culture.

-This oral tradition of a Gyaman origin however has been directly disproven, as the Gyaman-Asante war in which tradition recounts the Asante learning Adinkra symbols from Gyaman started in 1818 and the campaign ended in 1819.
-Two years before this in 1817, Thomas Bowdich visited Kumasi and had personally seen and written about Adinkra cloth being produced in the Asante capital of Kumasi.
-He also brought back a physical example of Adinkra cloth from Kumasi which is still in the British Museum today.
-The name of the cloth being Adinkra is explained by an informant from Asokwa that related to Kojo Arthur that King Adinkra's body was found in a pile of dead people and when it was retrieved, his body was found to be covered in Ntiamu Ntoma (Stamped cloth).
-From then on Ntiamu Ntoma became known as Adinkra cloth.
-Which suggests that the cloth was known before 1818 and became associated with Adinkra after the war.
-In the Asokwa and Ntonso areas Adinkra cloth is still referred to as Ntiamu Ntoma.
+This oral tradition of a Gyaman origin for Adinkra, however, has been directly disproven, as the Gyaman-Asante war in which tradition recounts the Asante learning Adinkra symbols from Gyaman started in 1818 and the campaign ended in 1819.
+Two years before this, in 1817, Thomas Bowdich visited Kumasi and had personally seen and written about Adinkra cloth being produced in the Asante capital.
+He also brought back from Kumasi a physical example of Adinkra cloth, which is still in the British Museum.
+The cloth being named Adinkra is explained by an informant from Asokwa who related to Kojo Arthur that King Adinkra's body was found in a pile of dead people and when it was retrieved, his body was found to be covered in Ntiamu Ntoma (stamped cloth).
+From then on, Ntiamu Ntoma became known as Adinkra cloth.
+This suggests that the cloth was known before 1818 and became associated with Adinkra after the war.
+In the Asokwa and Ntonso areas, Adinkra cloth is still referred to as Ntiamu Ntoma.